Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

 1. Find what’s factory installed for you as it relates to fitness marketing, because typically you’re always going to be better at the things that are factory installed versus the things you force yourself do.

 What do I mean by factory installed?
 Factory installed for you are things that you are naturally good at and things that you enjoy doing.
-These types of fitness marketing activities are going to be much more successful than an activity that you hate.
+These types of marketing activities are going to be much more successful than an activity that you hate.
 I, for example, love Human Billboards.
 This type or marketing is great because all it involves is teaching a class and having those billboards refer people to your class.
 It is automatic.
 Every personal trainer should use this method because it is something that you are doing already, training!

 Here’s a general idea of some online and offline fitness marketing systems for you to consider.